mountetna/monoetna/mountetna.github.io/timur.md

 ## Browse

-Timur's Browse view provides a way to browse individual records by navigating up and down the data hierarchy.
+Timur's Browse view provides a way to browse individual records by navigating through the data hierarchy.

-### Managing Data Files

-Using Timur, you can view and edit any files that relate to a given Magma record.
-For example, data files, images, PDFs, etc. These types of attributes will appear with one of three states, depending on the value assigned.
+Using Timur, you can view and edit any attributes on a given Magma record.

-In this example, `Stats` and `Avatar` are two file attributes for the `Nemean Lion` record.
+In this example, we are viewing the `Nemean Lion` record.
 ![Viewing sample attributes on Timur](/assets/images/timur/sample-view-only.png) {:.image}

-When editing the sample data, users will see three buttons to set the state of the attribute.
+After clicking the edit button we can edit the attributes on the record.
 ![Editing sample attributes on Timur reveals three buttons for file and image attributes](/assets/images/timur/sample-edit-view.png)
 {:.image}

+Edits to any attributes are not saved to Magma until you hit the save button;
+you may cancel all edits (including file uploads) before saving.

+### Managing Files

+File attributes can be set into one of three states: no file, blank, and a reference to a file in Metis.

 #### No File